 One responsibility in being a photographer involves teaching other photographers.
 This occurs through either working with assistants, or actually working as an instructor.
-Like kung-fu, any photographer worth their own salt has both learned from another photographer and mentored other photographers.
-Since 2002 I have been an adjunct photography instructor and I have taught classes ranging from photo history, advertising photography, digital capture, and the zone system.
-At the end of each semester I share advice to students from a lecture titled …”Important Things To Learn That Have Nothing To Do With A Camera.”
+Like kung-fu, any photographer worth their own salt has both learned from another photographer and/or mentored other photographers.
+I have taught a few photography classes including advertising, editorial, business, and portfolio classes at the AAU in San Francisco.
+At the end of each semester I used to share advice to students from a lecture titled …”Important Things That Have Nothing To Do With A Camera.”

 1. You get better at putting projects together so learn from your mistakes now.

 2. Teach yourself to work on ideas and projects when the semester ends because what are you going to do when you are not being given a grade anymore?

 3. Make sure the freelance life is what you really want.
 “This thing” will consume much of your time.
 It affects your relationships, your friendships, and where you live.

 4. You’ll be competing against everybody else who is looking for a job and that includes people who already have experience.
 So try to get ready now.

 5. Start your “homeboy” marketing list.
 This is your top list of contacts including your peers, colleagues, potential clients, employers, interviewers, and friends of friends in your industry.

 6. Build a pro website now!
 Don’t wait until your senior year.
 Don’t wait until graduation.
 More importantly, don’t wait until your work is perfect.
 That day will never happen (and that’s a normal feeling).
 You need the best representation of your work today!